SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-11-paxlovid-availability.md

 scrip for one of us here at Chez Weekend.
 (Well, maybe not the cat.
 He, as you can see here &ndash; click to embiggen &ndash; is unconcerned about your COVID-19 stuff.
 It's a tomcat thing.)

 <a href="{{ site.baseurl }}/images/2022-01-11-paxlovid-availability-locator-filter.jpg"><img src="{{ site.baseurl }}/images/2022-01-11-paxlovid-availability-locator-filter-thumb.jpg" width="200" height="547" alt="HealthData.gov: filters based on US state, counties, paxlovid, and availability" title="HealthData.gov: filters based on US state, counties, paxlovid, and availability" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 <a href="{{ site.baseurl }}/images/2022-01-11-paxlovid-availability-locator-result.jpg"><img src="{{ site.baseurl }}/images/2022-01-11-paxlovid-availability-locator-result-thumb.jpg" width="400" height="61" alt="HealthData.gov: search results" title="HealthData.gov: search results" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 So I put in the parameters for Ch&acirc;teau Weekend, hoping (without much hope) to find paxlovid available somewhere within sailing distance in the Weekend Zeppelin.
 The associated filter is shown here (click to embiggen):
-- Set the state to Massachusetts
+- Set the state to Massachusetts.
-- Set the county to Middlesex, Suffolk, Norfolk, or Essex: the Boston-adjacent counties
+- Set the county to Middlesex, Suffolk, Norfolk, or Essex: the Boston-adjacent counties.
-- The medication ("Order Label") is paxlovid
+- The medication ("Order Label") is paxlovid.
 - The courses available are &ge; 0, i.e., not sold out.

 The result is pretty interesting, shown here (click to embiggen).
 There are exactly 3